jeremytboyer/note-taker-pwa/README.md

 A note taking app that can function offline

 ## Installation
+- To run a local version, clone the repo and run npm -i from the project directory in your terminal.

-after visiting the live url of the app, simply click the install button and follow your browser prompts.
+- To install the app after visiting the live url of the app, simply click the install button and follow your browser prompts.

 ## Usage